XOR Operation Explained Simply (With Examples)

 The Takeaway

-XOR is deceptively simple β a single rule about difference β but its mathematical properties make it one of the most versatile tools in computing.
+XOR is deceptively simple — a single rule about difference — but its mathematical properties make it one of the most versatile tools in computing.
 From securing data with encryption to catching transmission errors to clever bit tricks in everyday code, XOR punches well above its weight.
 To experiment with your own values, head over to the XOR Calculator.

 Frequently Asked Questions

-Q: How is XOR used in cryptography and checksums?
+How is XOR used in encryption? +

 Daniel Agrici